 On today’s date in 1980, Newfoundland and Labrador adopted its provincial flag.

-In 1979, Canada Post featured the provincial flags on its Provincial and Territorial Flags issue (Scott 821-832).
-Included in the issue was a 17-cent stamp (CS Scott #830) featuring the flag of Newfoundland and Labrador.
-Printed by Ashton-Potter, the multi-coloured Newfoundland stamp has general tagging on two opposite edges.
+The previous summer, Canada’s Post Office Department (now Canada Post) featured the provincial and territorial flags of Canada on its “Provincial and Territorial Flags” issue (Scott #821-832).
+Included in the issue was a 17-cent stamp (SC #830) featuring Newfoundland’s flag, which – at the time – was the Union Jack.
+Printed by Ashton-Potter, the multi-coloured stamp has general tagging on two opposite edges.

-Newfoundland artist Christopher Pratt designed the current flag of Newfoundland and Labrador, which was flown for the first time on Discovery Day, June 24, 1980.
+Newfoundland artist Christopher Pratt designed the current flag of Newfoundland and Labrador, which was flown for the first time on Discovery Day—June 24, 1980.